orabe/gaitmod/README.md

 * Preprocess and clean multi-modal data
 * Extract and select features from neural and movement signals
+* Perform feature selection and statistical testing
 * Train and evaluate machine learning models
-* Visualize results and model performance
+* Visualize results

 ## Table of Contents